World Naked Bike Ride: Earth Day 2019 Edition | SF

 Ferry Building | The Embarcadero and Ferry Plaza, San Francisco, CA

 Meet at 11 am at the northwest corner outside of the Ferry Building, between the Farmer’s Market and Starbucks.
 The group will have time to gather and renew old acquaintances as well as help initiate new riders.
 Also slogans and signs can be finalized with body paint and markers.
+The ride is scheduled to start just after noon.

 How naked is “naked”?
 And what about that nudity ban?